hauptem/F5-SSL-Orchestrator-Tools/SSLO-Replay/README.md

 - **Policy Swap** — Apply a security policy from a snapshot to an existing topology on the target, with rename and overwrite support
 - **Dependency Capture** — Records external BIG-IP objects (iRules, monitors, cipher groups, profiles, SNAT pools) as raw REST API JSON for reference or auto-creation
 - **Prerequisite Validation** — Checks all external references before replay, with interactive resolution for missing objects
-- **Version Locking** — Snapshots are locked to the tool version that created them

 ### How It Works